aitronz/isitonaitronzdatabase/README.md

 # Is it on aitronz Database?

 <div align="center">
   A modern game search engine built with Next.js 14 that aggregates game downloads from multiple sources.
-This project is a fork of [Is it on Hydra?](https://github.com/Moyasee/isitonhydra) and has been modified to directly provide the download links for those who prefer not to install Hydra.
+This project is a fork of https://github.com/Moyasee/isitonhydra and has been modified to directly provide the download links for those who prefer not to install Hydra.

   [Live Demo](https://isitonaitronzdatabase.vercel.app) | [Join Discord](https://discord.gg/hydralaunchercommunity)
 </div>